 AmbientLife is very much a brand that is recognised for working commercially to produce digital assets for marketing and advertising within the field of prestige transportation.
 Our work here is a sample of our aviation and aircraft photography featuring a varied range of aviation-based subjects from small light aircraft,

-through to private jets work that we produce for charter clients, and vintage aircraft such as at the work that we have undertaken for clients such as BBC Studios.
-We also have experience of Helicopter-based and operations work through projects successfully completed for Bristow with their Search and Rescue Operations (SAR) in the UK as well as with HM Coastguard.
+through to private jets work that we produce for charter clients such as TAG Aviation, and vintage aircraft photography that we have undertaken for clients like BBC Studios.
+We also have experience of Helicopter-based and operations work through projects successfully completed for Bristow with their Search and Rescue Operations (SAR) in the UK as well as with HM Coastguard, as well as working with the Air Ambulance Service.
+Tim was the first UK photographer to ever undergo full CAA training allowing him to go on live operations with a HELIMED crew and document their day-to-day operations fully.

 Our work here hopes to demonstrates how our creative lighting, shooting style and approach has been successfully applied to the aviation and aerospace, sector.